Now that your drywall is installed, it’s time to mud and tape the drywall. This easy tutorial walks you through how to use drywall tape and mud.

 Outside metal corner edging will need to be nailed into the drywall (into studs.)

-- Apply a generous coat to the corner.
+- Apply a generous coat of joint compound to the corner.
 If you have large gaps, you may need to concentrate more on the drywall edges than the actual gap.

 - Measure the corner pieces and mark them with a sharpie.
 They can be cut with tin snips.